Hussain Baksh Gullo: Teaching and legacy

-Gullo taught at the Alhamra Academy of Performing Arts under the Lahore Arts Council, where he mentored classical singers.
-He received the Pride of Performance award in 2010 from the President of Pakistan, in recognition of his contributions to classical music.
+During his 55 years long professional career, Gullo taught at the Alhamra Academy of Performing Arts under the Lahore Arts Council, where he mentored future classical singers.

 Artistry

-His musical style is a mix of khayal, thumri, ghazal, and Punjabi kafi.
+His musical style and dreamy, soft voice sang a mix of khayal, thumri, ghazal, and kafi songs.

 Personal life

 Gullo is the father of classical vocalists Ghulam Shabir Gullo Khan, Suraj Khan, and Chand Khan.
-He is also an uncle of Ustad Shafqat Ali Khan and the brother-in-law of Ustad Salamat Ali Khan.
+He is also an uncle of Ustad Shafqat Ali Khan and a cousin and the brother-in-law of Ustad Salamat Ali Khan.

+Gullo's father, Ustad Nathu Khan (1920 - 1971) was a noted musician and a sarangi player of Pakistan who also was a disciple of famous classical musicians Jarnail-Karnail Patiala duo of Patiala gharana.
+Hussain Baksh Gullu's style of singing was a bouquet of influences of both Patiala gharana and Sham Chaurasia gharana.